georgepaul171/Research-Project/bpd/10June/AEH_Prior_Analysis.md

    - More consistent uncertainty estimates

 2. **Feature Selection**:
-   - Consider stronger regularization for some interactions
+   - Consider stronger regularisation for some interactions
    - Better handling of highly correlated features
    - More aggressive shrinkage for some energy features